Old Hijazi Arabic: Transitional Nabataeo-Arabic

 A growing corpus of texts carved in a script in between Classical Nabataean Aramaic and what is now called the Arabic script from Northwest Arabia provides further lexical and some morphological material for the later stages of Old Arabic in this region.
 The texts provide important insights as to the development of the Arabic script from its Nabataean forebear and are an important glimpse of the Old Ḥejāzī dialects.

 Arabic (Quranic Consonantal Text and 1st c.
 Papyri)

 The QCT represents an archaic form of Old Hejazi.

 Greek (Damascus Psalm Fragment)

 The Damascus Psalm Fragment in Greek script represents a later form of prestige spoken dialect in the Umayyad Empire that may have roots in Old Hejazi.
 It shares features with the QCT such as the non-assimilating /ʾal-/ article and the pronominal form /ḏālika/.
-However, it shows a phonological merger between [] and [aː] and the development of a new front allophone of [a(ː)] in non-emphatic contexts, perhaps realized [e(ː)]. (citation?)
+However, it shows a phonological merger between [] and [aː] and the development of a new front allophone of [a(ː)] in non-emphatic contexts, perhaps realized [e(ː)].